RehabAbotalep/RehabAbotalep.github.io/_posts/2023-09-16-maximizing-productivity-with-azure-devops-logic-apps.md

 ![Test workflow](/assets/images/logic-apps/33-test-workflow.gif)

-If you navigate back to Logic Apps overview, you can find and access the Run history, which provides a record of the past runs of your Logic App workflows.
+If you navigate back to the Logic Apps overview, you can find and access the Run history, which provides a record of the past runs of your Logic App workflows.
 This history allows you to track and monitor the execution of your workflows, including any errors or successful completions.

 ![Run history](/assets/images/logic-apps/34-run-history.png)